rzadevv/Palintrace/docs/semantics.md

 `SemanticJudgment.score` is a judge-specific confidence or decision score in `[0, 1]`; it is not automatically a calibrated probability. `SemanticUsage` records nonnegative model-call and token counts without prices, timestamps, or runtime duration.

+Semantic numeric fields form a strict provider boundary.
+Usage counters and evidence coordinates accept only actual nonnegative Python integers, not booleans, floats, or numeric strings.
+Scores accept finite Python integers or floats in `[0, 1]`, but reject booleans and numeric strings.

 ## Isolation